 Brazil

-Highly value interpersonal relationships, building trust and friendship before business.
-Meetings may not start on time, and the schedule is relatively flexible.
+Extreme emphasis on interpersonal relationships, building trust and friendship in business before.
+Meetings may not start on time and have a flexible schedule.

 Food culture

-Business lunches may last more than 2 hours.
-Complimenting the food is a sign of respect for the host.
-It is polite to keep your knife and fork in your hand while eating.
+Business lunch may last more than 2 hours.
+Praise for food is respect for the owner.
+It is polite to keep your knife and fork in your hands during meals.

-Avoid giving black or purple items (related to funerals).
-Sharp objects such as knives are seen as a symbol of severing ties in some areas.
+Avoid sending black or purple items (related to funerals).
+Sharp objects such as knives are seen in some areas as symbols of severing ties.

 墨西哥